astropy/specutils/docs/specutils/spectrum1d.rst

 slice a spectrum from its indices.
 The start, stop and step represent indices at which dispersion, flux and other quantities are computed.
 In future, it might be possible to slice at a particular dispersion or flux value, thus the distinction.

-To learn more about the WCS transforms please go to :doc:`the WCS documentation page <specwcs>`.
+To learn more about the WCS transformations please go to :doc:`the WCS documentation page <specwcs>`.
 In many cases, spectra are stored in FITS files.
-FITS readers are documented at :doc:`the FITS WCS documentation page <fits_wcs>`.
+FITS readers and writers are documented at :doc:`FITS reader docs<read_fits>` and :doc:`FITS writer docs<write_fits>`..

 .. automodapi:: specutils
     :no-inheritance-diagram: